Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Debug_JTAG_HSDP/README.md

 ## Introduction

-Versal® devices provide more capability for users to debug their designs in hardware.
+AMD Versal&trade; devices provide more capability for users to debug their designs in hardware.
 This includes JTAG based debug as well as High Speed Debug Protocol (HSDP) using GT transceivers or PCI™-Express.
-For debugging DFX designs in Versal, the user must take additional steps to ensure proper connectivity to debug cores like ILA, VIO that are contained within both the static region and the reconfigurable partition.
-For all DFX designs, the user should instantiate an instance of the AXI Debug Hub IP with connectivity to the Versal CIPS IP inside each design partition, both static and reconfigurable, that may contain debug cores.
-The AXI Debug Hub IP instantiated in each design partition will be used by the debug flow for the connectivity infrastructure to all debug cores (ILA, VIO, etc) contained within that design partition.
+For debugging DFX designs in Versal, you must take additional steps to ensure proper connectivity to debug cores like ILA and VIO that are contained within both the static region and the reconfigurable partition.
+For all DFX designs, instantiate an instance of the AXI Debug Hub IP with connectivity to the Versal CIPS IP inside each design partition, both static and reconfigurable, that might contain debug cores.
+The AXI Debug Hub IP instantiated in each design partition is used by the debug flow for the connectivity infrastructure to all debug cores (ILA, VIO, and so on) contained within that design partition.

-Xilinx recommends using NoC INI (Inter-NoC-Interconnect) interface across static-RM boundary to communicate to an AXI Debug Hub in reconfigurable partition.
+AMD recommends using NoC INI (Inter-NoC-Interconnect) interface across static-RM boundary to communicate to an AXI Debug Hub in reconfigurable partition.
 This is preferred because isolation is built into the NoC Architecture.

-`Note: Accessing the AXI Debug Hub in an RP across a PL based DFX decoupler requires manual intervention.
-Please contact Xilinx for more information.`
+***Note***: Accessing the AXI Debug Hub in an RP across a PL based DFX decoupler requires manual intervention.
+Contact AMD for more information.

 Interacting with the debug cores for a DFX design, regardless of design flow, matches a standard debug solution.
-For more information on debug capabilities in Versal devices, please consult chapter 10 of UG908.
+For more information on debug capabilities in Versal devices, refer to chapter 10 of UG908.

 ### Project Structure
 -	**rp1rm1:** Shows example of MARK_DEBUG on the IP counter through Diagram right-click